 While at Kelly’s house, Troopers noted a large amount of undelivered mail in various vehicles parked in Kelly’s yard.
 Kelly was working for a private contractor who had a contract to deliver mail to more than 160 U.S. Postal Service customers on a rural route in Winn Parish.
 Kelly admitted to U.S. Postal Service, Office of Inspector General Special Agents that instead of delivering this and other mail on his route, he brought it back to his house where he kept it until he either placed it in a dumpster or burned it.
 Kelly admitted that he had been doing this for approximately four years.
 Kelly entered a guilty plea to the theft of mail charge on August 23, 2012, but went to trial on September 11, 2012 for the charges of firing shots at the helicopter.

 U.S. Attorney Finley stated, “Firing shots at any aircraft are not actions to be taken lightly.
 Kelly’s acts endangered both those on the aircraft and those on the ground.
 This Army National Guard helicopter pilot was performing an important mission in assisting the State Trooper on board and State Police Troopers and Winn Parish Sheriff’s Deputies on the ground in their drug eradication program.
 Luckily, no one was hurt by the defendant’s dangerous and illegal conduct.
 Kelly’s prison sentence reflects the seriousness

 of his offense.”

-This case was investigated by the Louisiana State Police, Region II in Alexandria, the United States Postal Service, Office of Inspector General Office, and the Federal Bureau of Investigation.
-It was prosecuted by Assistant United States Attorney Robert W. Gillespie, Jr.
+This case was investigated by the Louisiana State Police, Region II in Alexandria, the United States Postal Service, Office of Inspector General Office, and the FBI.
+It was prosecuted by Assistant United States Attorney Robert W. Gillespie Jr.